ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/identity.md

 In the last lab we created a login page but it doesn't do much.
 Our application is missing a way to store, retrieve, and share user identity information across the application.

-In this lab we will use the Capacitor Storage API to store and retrieve information about the user using the application and manage the state of the user identity so the application knows when a user is signed in, signed out, etc.
+In this lab we will use the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Storage Capacitor API plugin</a> to store and retrieve information about the user using the application and manage the state of the user identity so the application knows when a user is signed in, signed out, etc.

 ### Side-Note: State Management Options